 I guess I just never knew how perfect my co-worker really is and the fact she had the choice to stay home and raise her kids makes her a better mother.
 Well, now I know.

 I hate that my son goes to daycare full-time.
 But there is not one thing I can do about it.
 The situation we are in is currently the best for our family.
 And when it comes to providing for a family, want vs. need is a no brainer.
 My son is well taken care of and he is safe.
 As a mother there is nothing else more important to me.
 I know my co-worker’s sometimes ditsy personality meant no harm by what she said; she was just expressing her opinion.
 But like I mentioned, today was just not a good day for her to express it.

 I got through the rest of that tough day with lots of deep breathing, finding my happy place and repeating, “I love my job, I love my job, I love my job.”
 Then, I went home to the two people in my life that make any stupid day better.
 My hubby greeted me with a smooch and a squeeze and my son smiled, waved and said, “hi!”(his new word) then resist my attempt to scoop him up and smother him with kisses.
 It will be perfect.

 And I just need to remember that.

-Kendra’s blog My Full-Thyme Life is about being a full-time working mom to a precocious toddler and how she attempts to balance her life as a wife, mom, and key employee.
+Kendra’s blog My Full-Thyme Life is about being a full-time working mom to a precocious toddler and newborn child and how she attempts to balance her life as a wife, mom, and key employee.